Edmonton-Public-Library/LearningPass/README.md

 ## Learning Pass Dependencies
 At this time there are only two Learning Pass dependencies; [Winston](https://www.npmjs.com/package/winston) and [dotenv](https://www.npmjs.com/package/dotenv).
 This may change, but the documentation may not, so always reference the ```package.json``` for more information.

+## Learning Pass Testing
+There is a `Makefile` which has all the rules for running either individual or all unit tests.

 ## Example Service File
 ```bash
 [Unit]